Activity note: Hotel check-in from 3:00 p.m.

 Evening: Continue getting to know your fellow Road Scholars, settle in, and get a good night’s rest for the day ahead.

-Activity note: Drive is about 190 miles to Cameron; about 70 miles from Cameron to Marble Canyon.
+Activity note: Drive is about 190 miles to Cameron; 78 miles from Cameron to Page.

 Breakfast: At the hotel, enjoy a hearty meal including eggs to order, breakfast meats, cereals, muffins, whole grain breads, and fruit, plus coffee, tea, juices, water.

-Morning: Our day begins by checking out of the hotel, departing by motorcoach to Marble Canyon via Flagstaff and Cameron.
+Morning: Our day begins by checking out of the hotel and departing for Page Arizona via Flagstaff and Cameron.
 Marvel at the change of life zones and scenery as we move from the Sonora Desert Colorado Plateau.
 Travel past the San Francisco Peaks Volcanic Field and the site of Arizona’s highest point – Humphreys Peak reaching an elevation of 12,633 feet.
 As we drive, our expert naturalist will introduce us to the regional geography and natural history.
 Arrive at Cameron Trading Post, located on the western edge of the Navajo Reservation, in the late morning with some time to explore and stretch your legs.
 Set on the banks of the seasonally drive Little Colorado River, the Trading Post is a welcomed rest stop.
 In addition to a beautiful hidden garden, an in-house Navajo rug weaver, and interesting stone architecture drawing from the various influences of the region.

 Lunch: At a local restaurant, order from a standard lunch menu or sample the famous “Navajo Taco” – a light crispy fry bread loaded with traditional taco toppings – plus coffee, tea, lemonade, water.
 No alcohol is served on the Navajo reservation.

-Evening: At the lodge we will be joined by a regional expert for a presentation on a topic related to the region, its ecology, or history.
-Among the topics we may discuss are the Vermilion Cliffs, the California Condor re-introduction project, or the nature and history of the Colorado River.
+Evening: In the evening we will be joined by a regional expert for a presentation on a topic related to the region, its ecology, or history.
+Among the topics we may discuss are the California Condor re-introduction project, wildlife or the nature and history of the Colorado River.

-Breakfast: At the Marble Canyon Lodge restaurant, we will have a buffet featuring a variety of hot and cold items, plus coffee, tea, water.
+Breakfast: At hotel restaurant, we will have a buffet featuring a variety of hot and cold items, plus coffee, tea, water.

 Lunch: We will have sack lunches to enjoy at your leisure aboard the raft.

-Activity note: Drive to Cameron is about 70 miles; about 35 miles to Desert View; about 25 miles to Grand Canyon Village.
+Activity note: Drive to Cameron is 78 miles; 35 miles to Desert View and 25 miles to Grand Canyon Village.

 Morning: Check out of the hotel and depart for Grand Canyon National Park.
 We will retrace our steps to Cameron, turn west, then continue up the Coconino Plateau to the eastern entrance of Grand Canyon National Park.
 Our first stop will be the Desert View overlook, the location of the famous Mary Jane Colter’s Watchtower and some of the best views of the Colorado River.
 We will have time to explore the watchtower on our own after our naturalist points out prominent canyon features and the historical aspects of the watchtower.
 Known for her many works for the Fred Harvey Company and the Santa Fe Railroad, Mary Jane Coulter was a rare female architect in the early 20th century and helped blend Spanish Colonial and Mission Revival architecture with Native American motifs.
 The Watchtower is an interpretation of a prehistoric “tower kiva’ with lavishly painted interior walls by Hopi artist Fred Kabotie.